SkygearIO/guides/cloud-function/intro-and-deployment/python.md

 git commit -m "Initial commit"
 ```

-To start writing the cloud code using skygear decorators, you need to import
+To start writing the Cloud Functions using skygear decorators, you need to import
 the `skygear` module, in `hello_world.py` for example:

 ```